 Inmates.
-If you are an inmate of a correctional institute or under the custody of law enforcement officer, we may disclosure your PHI to the correctional institute or law enforcement official.
+If member is an inmate of a correctional institute or under the custody of law enforcement officer, we may disclosure member's PHI to the correctional institute or law enforcement official.
 Appointment Reminders.
-We may use and/or disclosure your PHI to contact you as a reminder that you have an appointment for treatment or medical care.
+We may use and/or disclosure member PHI to contact member as a reminder that member has an appointment for treatment or medical care.
 This may be done through direct mail, email, or telephone call.
-If you are not home, we may leave a message on an answering machine or with the person answering the telephone.
+If member is not home, we may leave a message on an answering machine or with the person answering the telephone.

 Medication and Refill Reminders.
-We may use and/or disclose your PHI to remind you to refill your prescriptions, to communicate about the generic equivalent of a drug, or to encourage you to take your prescribed medications.
+We may use and/or disclose member PHI to remind member to refill their prescriptions, to communicate about the generic equivalent of a drug, or to encourage member to take prescribed medications.

 Limited Data Set.
-If we use your PHI to make a "limited data set," we may give that information to others for purposes of research, public health action, or health care operations.
-The individuals/entities that receive the limited data set are required to take reasonable steps to protect the privacy of your information.
+If we use member PHI to make a "limited data set," we may give that information to others for purposes of research, public health action, or health care operations.
+The individuals/entities that receive the limited data set are required to take reasonable steps to protect the privacy of member information.

 Any Other Uses.
-We will disclose your PHI for purposes not described in this notice only with your written authorization.
-Most uses and disclosures of psychotherapy notes (where appropriate), uses and disclosures of PHI for marketing or fundraising purposes, and disclosures that constitute a sale of PHI require your written authorization.
+We will disclose member PHI for purposes not described in this notice only with member's written authorization.
+Most uses and disclosures of psychotherapy notes (where appropriate), uses and disclosures of PHI for marketing or fundraising purposes, and disclosures that constitute a sale of PHI require member's written authorization.